Redefining Cybersecurity: 5 Methods to Ensure Secure Remote Working

 As companies of all sizes broaden their dedication to supporting remote workforces for the future, cybersecurity experts are identifying threats they need to overcome.
 Employees working from home are using vulnerable computers, and networks have that have generated new security vulnerabilities.
-Microsoft research indicated increased day-zero vulnerabilities of COVID-19 themed attacks that reaching its peak.
+Microsoft research indicated increased day-zero vulnerabilities of COVID-19 themed attacks that reached their peak.
 There were over 5 million such attacks in the month of March.

 1. Following preconceived frameworks